hapax/hapax.github.io/assets/simple-physics.md

 *KISS* is the proverbial exhortation to "Keep It Simple, Stupid", and it is especially true for Fermi estimates.
-If you want fast, robust estimates, forget about finesse; just focus on the *single most important* mechanism.
+If you want fast, robust estimates, forget about finesse; just focus on the *single most important mechanism*.
-This is especially true for physics, where you will often have to make simplifying assumptions, ignore subtleties, to strip away distractions from that key mechanism.
+This is especially true for physics, where you often have to make simplifying assumptions, ignore subtleties, and strip away distractions to get at the key mechanism.
 Remembering the old saw about the
 [spherical cow in a vacuum](https://en.wikipedia.org/wiki/Spherical_cow), KISS could instead stand for "Keep It Spherical, Stupid".